tintinthong/firebase-adapter/README.md

 # firebase-adapter

-My pre-made adapter in using firebase, specifically cloud firestore.
-The functionality was designed based upon building an airbnb-type website.
+Pre-made adapter in using firebase, specifically cloud firestore.
+Designed specifically for airbnb-type website.

 ## Installation and Getting Started